Process for commercial tenants and landlords

 What happens at the VSBC?

-What can I do if the Terms of Settlement are breached?
+What can I do if the Terms of Settlement entered into at mediation are breached?

 - You can apply to VCAT or a court for a decision on the dispute.
 For applications to VCAT, you will need to provide the VSBC file reference number and a copy of the Terms of Settlement.

 Where can tenants and landlords find more information?

 - FAQs on topics including how to access free expert advice

 - scenario showing fair negotiations and ways we can help